tdogubo/tweep_api/README.md

 # TWEEP_API

-Twitter API recreated using Flask.
+Twitter API recreated using Python programming language, Flask framework and PostreSQL for the database.

 ## ENDPOINTS:
 * USERS: